w5xd/PacketThermometer/README.md

 <li>Si7021, measures humidity and temperature.
 It is fixed at i2c
 address 0x40.
 It has a rather coarse temperature readout--about 1 degree Farenheit resolution when set to its default 14 bit temperature digitization.
 <li>TMP175.
 Temperature only.
-PCB leaves all address pins floating, therefore i2c address 0x37
+PCB leaves all address pins floating, therefore its i2c address is 0x37.
-<li>(REV07 of the PCB and later.)DMP3165L p-channel MOSFET, DMP1045U p-channel MOSFT,   DMN67D8L n-channel MOSFET, and
+<li>(REV07 of the PCB and later.)
+DMP3165L p-channel MOSFET, DMP1045U p-channel MOSFT,   DMN67D8L n-channel MOSFET, and
 NSVRB751V40T1G schotkey diodes.
 All of these are part of a <a href='BatteryExtenderCircuit.pdf'>Battery Extender circuit</a>.
 </ul>